wilcoln/graphsage/README.md

 conda activate graphsage
 ```

-After installing, every time you want to work with this project run `conda activate graphsage` and after you
-finish, run `conda deactivate`.

 ### Usage
+After installing, every time you want to work with this project, go the project's root dir and run `conda develop .`
+This will add the project's root dir to the python path.

-To use this package in a python module or notebook, you just have to include the `graphsage` package to your python
+To use this package in an external (w.r.t this project) python module or notebook, you'll have to manually include the
-path,
-by adding these line at the top of
-your python script or jupyter notebook.
+`graphsage` package to your python path, by adding these line at the top of your python script or jupyter notebook.
 ```python
 import sys
 sys.path.insert(0, '/path/to/graphsage')